kiwanami/emacs-edbi/readme.md

 ### Package installation

-If you use package.el with Marmalade (http://marmalade-repo.org/), you just select the package 'edbi' and install it.
+If you use package.el with [Marmalade](http://marmalade-repo.org/) or [MELPA](http://melpa.milkbox.net/), you just select the package 'edbi' and install it.

 Next, you install the perl module `RPC::EPC::Service' with CPAN.